hamidrezafarzin/SEOberry/README.md

 - **Site1.com, Site2.com, ...:** Columns with website URLs.
 SEOberry will extract the domain and determine its rank in the search results.

 # Acknowledgments
-A special thanks to Reza Najibi for the valuable idea and for her assistance in developing and writing this module.
-Your support and collaboration are greatly appreciated!
+Special thanks to **Reza Najibi (SEO Specialist)** for his insightful idea and invaluable assistance in developing and refining this module.
+Your support and collaboration have been truly appreciated!

 ## Contributing